cschang810/ascon128-python/README.md

 # Ascon-128

-A straightforward Python implementation of Ascon-128, a lightweight AEAD algorithm.
+This is a straightforward Python implementation of Ascon-128, a lightweight AEAD algorithm.

 ## Run